Arguably the most important process in marketing your WordPress website.

 Before you start investing in anything, give me a call.

-We can have a chat through your current situation and where you want to be.
+We can have a chat about your current situation and where you want to be.

 There’s no charge for this initial conversation, so you’ve nothing to lose.